Coupling solutions replace Lovejoy Universal Joints, Jaw couplings and other couplings.

 What about Jaw type couplings?

 This equipment damage is a lot more expensive than the L type jaw coupling itself, so what does the user do?
 Keep replacing the insert or risk more damage or change to another coupling unit but if there is nothing else to change to that isn’t without its own issues.
+Replacement spider inserts are certain but how long they last depends on the industrial equipment used.

 The OEM will say you need to align the equipment to be within that 0-1 degree limit for optimal coupling life, ok but what if you cant or equipment loads vary?